 American Psycho (2000)

 Christian Bale plays the athletic, well-dressed, suave, successful serial killer Patrick Bateman in this stylish and grim adaptation of Brett Easton Ellis' novel of the same name.
-A dive into the mind of a psychopath with jet-black humour carried perfectly by Bale's maniacal grin.
+A dive into the mind of a psychopath with jet-black humour carried perfectly by Bale's maniacal grin, American Psycho is a classic which pointed to the vanity of serial killers in a way that still feels beyond its time.

 Like this article?
 Sign up to our newsletter to get more delivered straight to your inbox